 Diet is also a pretty big canvas to paint on.
 In the most general terms, your diet is what you eat - as in the specific foods you eat.
 There are tons of "diets" out there that numerous people "follow" and try to get others to follow.
-Books on diets have been a staple of the book world forever it seems.
-There's too many diets to list - although Wikipedia does a pretty good job of it.
+Books on diets have been a staple of the publishing world forever it seems.
+There are far too many diets to list - although Wikipedia does a pretty good job of it.

 But let's DO talk nutrition a bit.
 No matter what specific foods you eat, you eat them to get your body the energy it needs and the nutrients (macro and micro) it needs to continue running properly.
 Your body is a very complicated organism with lots of working parts - muscles, organs, blood, hair, enzymes, and so on.
 Those nutrients from food are necessary for your metabolism which is the whole set of chemical reactions/processes that you need to stay alive.